scalation/fda/README.md

 Both the header row and the leading label column may be left blank, but they must at least exist.
 In which case the leading label column is left blank, it will be filled in sequentially for purposes of the dataoutput files.

-The output files will be placed in a sibling directory to the directory containing the bash script: >/home/fda/scalation1_3/scalation_modeling/data/
+The output files will be placed in a sibling directory to the directory containing the bash script:

+   >/home/fda/scalation1_3/scalation_modeling/data/

 Depending on your choice of options, there will be up to 9 output files.

+As a simple example for illustrative purposes, you may run the provided simulated dataset, 'simu.csv', as follows:

+   >/home/fda/scalation_1.3/scalation/modeling$ ./gene_analysis.sh simu.csv simuOut -r \-10

-Note the following options for running the software:
+The following is a comprehensive list of options for running the software:

 	-r <OPTARG>
 		specify the row sum as OPTARG (for filtering the results).
 DEFAULT is 100.
 This filters out "housekeeping" or inconsequential samples